Mark Burnett: Relationships and family

 In 2014, Burnett's son Cameron received brain surgery to remove a neuroendocrine tumor.

 Philanthropy

 Burnett has supported various charitable organizations including Operation Smile, the Elizabeth Glaser Pediatric AIDS Foundation,and the Malibu Foundation (which provides wildfire relief).
 Together with Downey, Burnett has been involved with numerous Christian organizations, such as Compassion International.
-In 2014, the two established the Cradle of Christianity Fund which seeks to help Christian refugees.
+In 2014, the two established the Cradle of Christianity Fund which seeks to aid Christian refugees and support pluralism in the Middle East.

 Religion

 Burnett grew up in a joint Catholic and Presbyterian household and received an Anglican education.
 He explored converting to Judaism during his first marriage, and attended Catholic services during his second marriage.
 During an interview with Esquire in 2001, Burnett described religion as a "waste of time."
 Burnett became more dedicated to his faith after meeting Downey, with the two calling themselves the “noisiest Christians in Hollywood.”
 Since 2014, Burnett has described himself as a non-denominational Christian.
 He has stated that he does not attend one specific church, but that he and Downey attend many different churches of different denominations across the U.S.